 Warning!
 Some extract manufacturers recommend adding yeast right away and set the wort for fermentation without boiling it.
 But in this case there’s a great risk of infecting the beer with bacteria (especially if poorly purified water is used), so it’s better to at least bring it to a boil and then cool to the manufacturer’s recommended temperature.

-A standard fermentation vessel with an air lock
+A standard plastic fermentation vessel with an airlock

-On average, the fermentation of beer from the concentrate lasts 10-12 days, and after that the air lock ceases to emitting gas, and it becomes much less sweeter.
+On average, the fermentation of beer from the concentrate lasts 10-12 days, and after that, the airlock ceases to emit gas, and it becomes much less sweet.

 Decant the fermented beer and pour it through a tube into bottles.
 Leave 2-3 cm of space near the neck free.
 Seal the bottles with corks.